pro258b/learn/README.md

 ## Portfolio Diversity

-This is almost a false concept - so far the most diversifield and robust network is Bitcoin, if it fails - it's unlikely a good news for its' competitors or 'next bitcoin'
+This is almost a false concept - so far in this social experiment, the most diversifield and robust network is Bitcoin, if it fails - won't be good news for its' competitors or 'next bitcoin'

 That said, I will have small exposures to (mostly non-EVM) some potentially interesting things such as:
 Ton - because of Telegram - the largest eco-system